[ login ]

 elements

-The DIV helper and all derived helpers provide an three search methods: element and elements. element returns the first child element matching a specified condition (or None if no match). elements returns a list of all matching children.
+element returns the first child element matching a specified condition (or None if no match).

-element and elements use the same syntax to specify the matching condition which allows for three possibilities that can be mixed and matched: jQuery-like expressions, match by exact attribute value, match using regular expressions.
+element and elements use the same syntax to specify the matching condition, which allows for three possibilities that can be mixed and matched: jQuery-like expressions, match by exact attribute value, match using regular expressions.

 Here is a simple example:

->>> a = DIV(DIV(DIV('a', _id='target',_class='abc')))
+>>> a = DIV(DIV(DIV('a', _id='target', _class='abc')))

-d[0] = 'changed'
+>>> d[0][0] = 'changed'

 >>> print a